WhatDaFlow/google-homepage/README.md

 # google-homepage

 ## Description
-This project is a rebuild of the Google Homepage.
+This project consist in rebuilding Google Homepage.
 This is my first web project (let's call it a mini-project).
+This project is part of The Odin Project (https://www.theodinproject.com/) curriculum.

 ## What have I learned ?
 - Write HTML from scratch.